Len-X/Pet_Project-Virtual_Bank/README.md

 The program has a simple but nice console interface and users can work with it by entering commands, without any programming experience.

+I created a domain-specific language that resembles my UML class diagram.
+My DSL includes entities together with associations and implementation relationships.
+With my DSL I tried to capture different parts of banking experience.
+For example, banking is about financial transactions and customer relations.
+I have combined both parts in my program.